 Lecture: The structure and properties of organic compounds - chemical bonds, electron configuration, polarity, intermolecular forces.
 Isomerism.
 The nomenclature of organic compounds.
 Saturated-, unsaturated hydrocarbons, aromatic hydrocarbons, alcohols, ethers, carboxylic acids, aldehydes, ketones, esters, amines, phenols, fats, carbohydrates - preparation, physical and chemical properties, mechanisms of reactions.
 Polymers, their structure and properties.
 Detergents and their properties.
-Amino acids and their properties.
-Peptides.
+Amino acids, peptides, proteins and their properties.

 Classes: Safety principles for work in the Organic Chemistry Laboratory.
 General laboratory glassware and accessories used in the synthesis of organic compounds.
+Presentation of chemical structures, chemical reaction and their molecular mechanisms.
 Determination of organic carbon contents by means of Turin's method.
 Chemical properties of alkanes, alkenes and alkynes.
-Distillation of ethanol and determination properties of alcohols.
-Recognition of aldehydes and ketones.
-Carboxylic acids - characteristic reactions.
-Preparation of esters and ethers.
-Esterification reaction (primary, secondary and tertiary alcohols).
-Physical and chemical properties of lipids.
-Saponification reaction.
-Determination of iodine number.
-Extraction as an example of plant oil isolation.
-Properties of arens - benzene and its derivatives as examples.
+The techniques of distillation.
+Detection of carbonyl compounds and their characteristic reactions.
+Detection of carboxylic acids and their characteristic reactions.
+Properties of alcohols, esterification and etherification reactions.
+Determination of heteroatoms: nitrogen, sulphur, halogens.
+Physical and chemical properties of lipids, saponification reaction, determination of unsaturated lipids.
+Determination of selected properties of detergents.
+Properties of aromatic compounds.
 Characteristic reactions of mono- and disaccharides.
-Determination of water hardness and detergents properties.
-Amino acids and proteins properties.
-Organic preparates purification by means of crystallization.
-Application on analytical tools in chemistry (statistics).
+Determination and proteins of amino acids and properties.
+The crystallisation and sublimation techniques.